Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

+\begin{definition} [$(n,f,f+k,\alpha)$-$\gamma$-bit Common Coin] A protocol is said to be $(n,f,f+k,\alpha)$-$\wcrb$, if it is among $n$ parties with up to $f$ static byzantine corruptions, and has syntax and properties as follows.

+{\textsc{Syntax}}.
+For all executions of each protocol instance with session identifier $\ID$, every party takes the system's public knowledge (i.e., $\lambda$ and all public keys) and its own private keys as input, and outputs a $\gamma$-bit value $r$.

+{\textsc{Properties}}.
+It satisfies the following properties except with negligible probability: \begin{itemize} \item {\bf Termination}.
+Conditioned on that all honest parties are activated on $\ID$, every honest party would output a $\gamma$-bit value $r$. \item {\bf Correctness}.
+With at least $\alpha$ probability all honest parties will output the same value $r$.
+Moreover, before $k$ honest parties ($1 \le k \le f+1$) are activated on $\ID$, each value $0 \leq r <2^\gamma$ has at least $\alpha/{2^\gamma}$ probability to be output. \ignore{ \item {\bf Agreement}.
+With at least $\alpha$ probability, for any two honest parties $\node_i$ and $\node_j$ that output $r_i$ and $r_j$ for $\ID$, respectively, there is $r_i = r_j$. \item {\bf Unpredictability}.
+Before $k$ honest parties ($1 \le k \le f+1$) are activated on $\ID$, the adversary $\adv$ cannot fully predicate the output $r$ on condition that all honest parties achieve an agreement.
+More precisely, consider the following predication game: the adversary $\adv$ guesses a value $r^*$ before $k$ honest parties activated on $\ID$, if $r^*$ equals to some honest party's output for $\ID$, we say that $\adv$ wins; we let the adversary's advantage in the predication game to be $| Pr[ \adv \textnormal{ wins} |\textnormal{ honest parties reach agreement}] - \beta/2^\gamma ~|$ and require it at most $1-\beta$. } \end{itemize} \end{definition} }

 {\bf Tackling the seed of VRF}.
-Our $\coin$ construction might rely on VRF to reduce the number of needed $\AVSS$.
+As briefly mentioned in Introduction, our $\coin$ construction relies on VRF to let each party evaluate an unbiased random output, thus reducing the number of needed $\AVSS$es.
 Before elaborating our $\coin$ construction, it is worth mentioning an issue of this cryptographic primitive in the PKI setting.
-Different from many studies that implicitly assume the private key of VRF is generated by a trusted third-party \cite{cohen2020not}, we opt out of any private setup including such trusted key generation for VRFs.
-That means, a compromised party can execute a corrupted key generation procedure and register maliciously chosen VRF keys, and probably can bias the distribution of its VRF evaluations during the $\coin$ protocol.
-Imagine that: if the VRF input (a.k.a. seed) used in the $\coin$ protocol are predictable by the adversary, it becomes feasible for a corrupted party to repeat its VRF's key generation for several times to choose a private-public key pair that is more favorable (e.g., to bias the most significant bits of its VRF evaluation).
+Different from many studies that implicitly assume the private key of VRF is generated by a trusted third-party \cite{cohen2020not}, we aim to opt out of such private trusted setup for VRFs.
+So the VRF key generation is conducted by each participating party itself.
+That means, if the $\coin$ protocol also uses some deterministic seeds for VRF evaluations, a compromised party can register at PKI with some maliciously chosen VRF keys, and probably can bias the distribution of its VRF during the protocol execution.